 Cite sources according to the appropriate style.
-In MLA, begin the annotation immediately after the citation (not on a new line); continue hanging indentation for the entire annotation.
+In MLA, begin the line after the citation; indent the entire annotation an inch to distinguish it from your citation.
 In CMS, begin one line immediately below the citation; keep the entire annotation flush with the hanging indent.
 APA does not address annotated bibliography format; we suggest following CMS.
 Always defer to your instructor's guidelines when formatting annotated bibliographies.